Principles to practice approach for ELL success

 9:00 am – 4:00 pm ET

-The institute is designed primarily for classroom teachers who instruct in the middle grades and high school.
-Other educators (including ESL and other school specialists and district and state administrators who work with classroom teachers) will also find value in this professional development opportunity.
+The institute is designed primarily for content and ESL teachers or other school specialists who instruct in the middle grades and high school.
 Collaborative teaching teams and teacher leaders are especially encouraged to attend.

 - Identifying a variety of approaches to understanding academic literacy